ralphmarondev/iamcute/README.md

 Because coding is way more fun when there's a cute twist involved! 🦄 Whether you're crafting digital rainbows or building castles in code, **iamcute** is here to make the journey a little more magical.

+## File Structure
+- Projects
+  - Contains all of the activities, presentations, assignments, mini projects, and final project throughout the semester.

 ---

 Happy coding,